 An aide is the person who, once a week, comes and helps a specific catechist.
 They can assist with behavior management, materials, and special projects or crafts.
 An aide may substitute for their catechist when he/she is unable to come to class.

 An aide must have a background check and take the Virtus training, as described above.

 Time is one of the most valuable commodities we have in life.
 The amount of leisure and free time for the average person has decreased in recent years.
 Many outside influences are vying for the precious time that we have.

 If you believe in the importance of investing your time in friendship, the church and helping others, then the Knights of Columbus is for you.

 The Pastoral Council of Good Shepherd Church shares with the Pastor, Fr.
-Gordon, the responsibilities of furthering the Kingdom of God and accepts the challenge of interpreting and carrying out the vision of the parish community.
+Jon, the responsibilities of furthering the Kingdom of God and accepts the challenge of interpreting and carrying out the vision of the parish community.
 The leadership style is one of collaboration, acknowledging the Spirit’s presence in each of its members.

 Once a year, the Pastoral Council sets aside time to re-examine the parish goals and determine which new goals will have priority in the year that follows.
 Time is devoted to prayer and reflection to enlist God’s blessing on all of these parish undertakings.

 Membership in the Pastoral Council consists of the Pastor – Fr.
 Jon, a representative from each of the commissions and organizations, and three persons from the community at large.